Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Discussion

 \subsection{Limitations of the study}

 When modeling the neuron structure, we only used the effect of dendritic potential on somatic potential, and does not include the characteristic of mutual interaction in dendrite and soma in biological neuron.
 Because, if containing mutual interaction of dendrite and soma in multi-compartment model, it introduces circle in computing graph, the MC neuron’s potential easily generate oscillation and exploding.
 Moreover, the backpropagation training method is not work for the computing circles.
 In future work, we will construct the MC neuron model including the somatic influence in dendrites and propose an efficient training method suiting to train SNNs with circle computing in more complex tasks.
-Besides, the proposed population neurons in this work has the same receptive field.
+The proposed population neurons in this work has the same receptive field.
 How to use population neurons with different receptive fields and optimal activity to better represent spiking information is another problem that needs to be solved.
+Furthermore, considering the impact of multi-compartmental neuron hyperparameters on model performance, a potential direction for future work is to explore automated methods for identifying optimal hyperparameter settings.
+This could include approaches such as grid search or heuristic algorithms based on genetic and evolutionary strategies.